SiberiaWolfP/ML4QS_66/README.md

 # ML4QS

-## How to use 'merge.py'
+## How to use `merge.py`
-Simply run `python merge.py` to merge all the datasets in `datasets/` into a single file `datasets/raw.csv` and separate csv files for each activity.
+Merge activities separately:

+`python merge.py`

+Merge existing activities into raw.csv:

+`python merge.py -a`

+Merge activities separately and into raw.csv:

+`python merge.py -all`

 ## How to use `visualization.py`
 `python visualization.py --help` for help

 ### Example
-`python visualization.py -f datasets/raw.csv`
+`python visualization.py -f datasets/intermediate/raw.csv`